whatsapp_btn

 What should you choose between traditional vs Agile Project Management?

-You must have a clear idea of the benefits and drawbacks of both project management methodologies by now, right?
-So you must realise that the decision between the two processes is dependent on the individual demands and limits of a project, particularly when it comes to effective product creation and management.
+You must have a clear idea of the benefits and drawbacks of both traditional versus agile project management by now, right?
+So you must realize that the decision between the two processes is dependent on the individual demands and limits of a project, particularly when it comes to effective product creation and management.

 Agile project management is useful for projects with a lot of uncertainty or changing demands.